State Government Electronic Records

 The Commission encourages collaborative projects that bring together multiple parties to plan for and carry out project goals and outcomes.
 The NHPRC strongly encourages applicants to leverage the resources resulting from the Council of State Archivists’ State Electronic Records Initiative (SERI) to inform their work.

 The Commission expects to make up to 3 grants in this program, for a total of up to $600,000.
-Grants begin no earlier than July 1, 2015.
+Grants begin no earlier than TO BE DETERMINED (TBD).

 Please note: if your institution is seeking support to process and preserve electronic records of national significance, but it is not a state archives, please review the Commission’s Access to Historical Records grant announcement.